Episodes of Big Damn Heroes

 .: 2:29:33 :: 68.7 MB :: 25 May 2011 :.

-003: In this episode of Big Damn Heroes, the Heroes wrap up the first season of Buffy with "The Puppet Show," "Nightmares," "Out of Mind, Out of Sight," and "Prophecy Girl."
+003: In this episode of Big Damn Heroes, The Heroes wrap up the first season of Buffy with "The Puppet Show," "Nightmares," "Out of Mind, Out of Sight," and "Prophecy Girl."
 In this episode, Preston's a dick, both of them keep mistaking bit actors for other people, and Hannah can kind of believe invisibility, but can't believe the mechanics of it.
 Tune in and listen to them finish up the first season, and lay the way for the next.

 .: 1:58:55 :: 54.7 MB :: 11 May 2011 :.

-002: In their second episode, the Heroes may already be quitting the show.
+002: In their second episode, The Heroes may already be quitting the show.
 And with episodes like "Never Kill a Boy on the First Date," "The Pack," "Angel," and "I Robot, You Jane," who can blame them?
 Why do Preston and Hannah keep talking about comics?
-Why does Xander rival Cordy for the Heroes' hatred?
+Why does Xander rival Cordy for The Heroes' hatred?
 And just why, God, why?
 Listen and find out if they make it to another episode.

 .: 1:57:05 :: 53.9 MB :: 27 April 2011 :.

-001: In their first proper episode, the Heroes dive into the Buffyverse with the series' first four episodes: "Welcome to the Hellmouth," "The Harvest," "Witch," and "Teacher's Pet."
+001: In their first proper episode, The Heroes dive into the Buffyverse with the series' first four episodes: "Welcome to the Hellmouth," "The Harvest," "Witch," and "Teacher's Pet."
 Are the lack and inconsistency of certain effects issues of not really having a budget, or of censorship from the network?
 Just exactly how bitchin' are Giles and Willow?
 How many times did Cordelia almost die in these episodes, and why would it have been a good thing if she had?
 And who will we be seeing again from these early episodes?
 Tune in to find out!

 .: 1:34:35 :: 45.8 MB :: 13 April 2011 :.